jmchuster/template-cljs-rails-api/README.md

 ### 7. Connect to the cljs REPL

-1. Connect to the nREPL at my_app.docker:7888.
-This can be done within the container at `cd web && boot repl -c` or an application like atom's proto-repl package.
+1. Open up a new terminal tab and connect to the container with `docker/bash`.
+Start the repl with `web/repl`.
+We'll refer to this terminal tab as the *repl terminal tab*.
-2. From the nREPL, execute `(adzerk.boot-cljs-repl/start-repl)`
+2. From the repl, execute `(start-repl)`.
+Your browser javascript console should now say `Opened Websocket REPL connection`.
-3. Refresh the browser
-4. You can now execute code in your nREPL and see it reflected in the browser, such as `(js/alert "Hello world")`
+3. You can now execute code in your repl and see it reflected in the browser, such as `(js/alert "Hello world")`
+4. Before you exit your repl terminal tab, make sure to close the repl connection with `:cljs/quit`
+5. If you neglect to close the repl connection, the next time you try to `(start-repl)`, it will complain `Address already in use`.
+You'll need to run `:cljs/quit`, then `(start-repl)`, and then refresh the browser.

 ### 7. Deploy to production